 \section{Abstract}

-A mathematical phase-space representation of the 1-dimensional Schr\"odinger equation is employed to obtain bound and resonance states of the rotationally excited H$_2$ molecule.
+A phase-space representation of the 1-dimensional Schr\"odinger equation is employed to obtain bound and resonance states of rotationally excited H$_2$.
 The structure of the phase-space tangent field is analyzed and related to the behavior of the wave function in classically allowed and forbidden regions.
-In this phase-space representation, bound states behave like unstable orbits meanwhile resonance states behave similarly to asymptotically stable cycles.
-The lattice of quantum states of the energy-momentum diagram for H$_2$ is calculated allowing to have a global view of the energy as function of the quantum numbers.
+In this phase-space representation, bound states behave like unstable orbits meanwhile resonance states behave like asymptotically stable cycles.
 The arc length and winding number of the phase-space trajectories, as functions of the energy, are used to obtain the energy eigenvalues of bound and resonance states of H$_2$.

 \keywords{stability analysis, phase-space, diatomic molecules, resonance state}